 To highlight this, Gavin recalls a recent occasion which saw an event organising company “completely change what they do for their next event” after Quander’s clever use of data analytics gave insight on what worked and what didn’t.
 In other words, insight can help you turn The Good, the Bad, and the Ugly into The Good, the Better, and the Best.

-Insight AND analytics – the power couple of the business world
+The power couple of the business world

 It’s clear to see that both analytics and insight play vital roles in every big company’s success story and, as insight is drawn from analytics, the two are intrinsically linked.
 If you want your insight to be your secret weapon, you’ve got to make those analytics as sharp as a knife because.
 As Gavin perfectly explains, “it’s pointless collecting data for the sake of collecting data”.
 This is a trap many companies fall into, leaving them with piles of data which they are unsure how to use – where’s the benefit in that?